Tada-Project/tada/README.md

   --sorted SORTED       Enable input data to be sorted: (0|1) (default: 0) --level LEVEL         The level of nested data structure to apply doubling
                         experiment (default: 1)
-  --position POSITION   The position of nested data structure to apply doubling
+  --position POSITION_FOR_FIRST_LEVEL POSITION_FOR_SECOND_LEVEL ETC
-                        experiment (default: [0])
+                        The position of input data to double in the multivariable doubling experiment (default: "0")

 Sample usage: pipenv run python tada_a_bigoh.py --directory /Users/myname/projectdirectory --module modulename.file --function